ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### D. Fetch applicant type based on Individual Type Code, Date of Birth, Gender Type Code and Biometric Exception Type

-On receiving a request to get Applicant type with input parameters (Individual Type Code, Date of Birth, Gender Type Code and Biometric Exception Type), the system derives the Applicant Type from the input parameter
+On receiving a request to get Applicant type with input parameters (Individual Type Code, Date of Birth, Gender Type Code and Biometric Exception Type), the system derives the Applicant Type from the input parameter and performs the following steps:

 1. Validates if the request contains the following input parameters
    * Individual Type Code - Mandatory
    * Date of Birth - Mandatory